Jace Peterson Preview, Player Props: Diamondbacks vs. Reds

 Jace Peterson At The Plate

-- Peterson has seven doubles, two triples, six home runs and 42 walks while hitting .215.
+- Peterson is batting .218 with seven doubles, four triples, six home runs and 42 walks.

-- In 20 games this year (18.3%), Peterson has picked up an RBI, and in seven of those games (6.4%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- In 21 games this year (19.1%), Peterson has picked up an RBI, and in eight of those games (7.3%) he had two or more.
+He has also driven home three or more of his team's runs in three contests.

-- In 23.9% of his games this season, he has scored at least once.
-And he's had four games with multiple runs (3.7%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.